Horizontal Pod Autoscaling ¶

 With Horizontal Pod Autoscaling, Kubernetes automatically scales the number of pods in a replication controller, deployment, or replica set based on observed CPU utilization (or, with alpha support, on some other, application-provided metrics).

-The current stable version, which only includes support for CPU autoscaling, can
+The previous stable version, which only includes support for CPU autoscaling, can

 be found in the

 autoscaling/v1 API version.
-The alpha version, which includes
+The beta version, which includes

 support for scaling on memory and custom metrics, can be found in

 autoscaling/v2beta1 in 1.8 - 1.24 (and